hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 By leveraging its advanced capabilities, investigators can streamline forensic workflows and enhance the efficiency of their investigations.
 Visit [Cyber Triage's official page](https://www.cybertriage.com/) to learn more or evaluate the tool.
 This blog provides actionable insights into how Cyber Triage can be a game-changer in forensic investigations, making it a valuable resource for DFIR professionals and cybersecurity enthusiasts.

-Cyber Triage is essential in incident response, particularly when dealing with high-impact ransomware like WannaCry.
-It enables investigators to rapidly collect and analyze evidence, pinpointing compromised systems and detecting malicious activities.
-In incidents like WannaCry, where speed is crucial to mitigate damage, Cyber Triage helps quickly identify the attack's entry point, affected systems, and the scope of encryption or data exfiltration.
-By streamlining the forensic process, Cyber Triage provides critical insights, allowing security teams to respond efficiently and effectively.

 View of compromised host that has been acquired